mohanr/mohanr.github.io/_posts/2023-08-19-Toy-Llama-Architecture.md

    TensorFlow is very verbose and sometimes it poses difficulties as every line of PyTorch has to be ported.
 4. In very few cases the code can be directly ported with minimal changes.
 But this situation isn't common.
 5. The math supporting the algorithm is only partially understood.
 There are several research papers to read.
-6. The RoPE embeddings need more insight and explanation.
+6. The RoPE embeddings and attention need more insight and explanation.In fact each section will need multiple diagrams and descriptions.

 # Batches